 If you don’t really care about personal protection and are just wearing a mask to satisfy Disneyland’s rules, you should go for something more comfortable.
 Just keep in mind that cloth masks are only effective as source control, meaning that they are protecting others from you, not the other way around.
 (The theory being that your mask protects others, and vice-versa.)

 Our favorite “middle ground” option is from Suay LA.
 These are still a great, breathable option, especially for hot weather when the KN95 mask might be more uncomfortable.
 These are constructed from medical grade non-woven polypropylene surgical wrap and have a nosepiece.
 They should offer a degree of protection to the wearer.
 Both of us prefer the small.
 It’s a snugger and cleaner fit, especially above the nose and under the chin.

-Do many guests wear face masks outdoors?
+Do many guests wear face masks indoors?

-In outdoor common areas, we’d estimate that roughly 25% of all guests are wearing masks.
+We’d estimate that roughly 25% of all guests are wearing masks.

 There has actually been a fairly significant increase in the last week or so as cases have surged.
 During our visits back in June, the percentage was around 10% or lower.

 Any other mask-related accessories worth carrying?